-CvFH collected an enormous amount of material and was able to analyze and publish much of it.
-He collections include more than 10 000 black and white photographs, colour slides, tape recordings, more than 100 hours 16 mm films, etc. At an early date he had understood the importance of language studies in anthropology.
+Fürer-Haimendorf collected an enormous amount of material and was also able to analyze and publish much of it.
+The collections include more than 10,000 black and white photographs, colour slides, tape recordings, more than 100 hours of 16 mm films, etc. At an early date he had understood the importance of language studies in anthropology.
 He was popular teacher and built an excellent department at S.O.A.S.

-Publications: diss. about the social organization of Assam hill tribes and of North-West Burma.
-MS. Vienna 1931.
+Publications: Diss. about the social organization of Assam hill tribes and of North-West Burma.
+Manucript, Vienna 1931.

 – The Naked Nagas.
 9+243 p.
 37 ill.
 L. 1939 = Die Nackten Nagas.
 Lp.
 1939.

 – The Aboriginal Tribes of Hyderabad.
 1. The Chenchus.
 Jungle Folk of the Deccan.
 22+391 p.
 L. 1943; 2.
 The Reddis of the Bison Hills.
 17+364 p.
 L. 1945; 3.
 The Raj Gonds of Adilabad.
 17+449 p.
 L. 1948.